 C.H.
 Robinson Worldwide (CHRW) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the trucking company had lost 14.35% over the past month.
-This has was narrower than the Transportation sector's loss of 14.61% and lagged the S&P 500's loss of 9.93% in that time.
+Heading into today, shares of the trucking company had lost 14.42% over the past month, lagging the Transportation sector's loss of 10.41% and the S&P 500's loss of 6.15% in that time.

-C.H.
-Robinson Worldwide will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from C.H.
+Robinson Worldwide as it approaches its next earnings release.
 On that day, C.H.
-Robinson Worldwide is projected to report earnings of $2.14 per share, which would represent year-over-year growth of 15.68%.
-Meanwhile, our latest consensus estimate is calling for revenue of $6.43 billion, up 2.66% from the prior-year quarter.
+Robinson Worldwide is projected to report earnings of $2.13 per share, which would represent year-over-year growth of 15.14%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.43 billion, up 2.66% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $8.76 per share and revenue of $26.41 billion.
-These totals would mark changes of +38.83% and +14.33%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $8.79 per share and revenue of $26.39 billion, which would represent changes of +39.3% and +14.23%, respectively, from the prior year.

-Any recent changes to analyst estimates for C.H.
-Robinson Worldwide should also be noted by investors.
+Investors might also notice recent changes to analyst estimates for C.H.
+Robinson Worldwide.
 These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Within the past 30 days, our consensus EPS projection has moved 0.25% higher.
 C.H.
-Robinson Worldwide is holding a Zacks Rank of #3 (Hold) right now.
+Robinson Worldwide is currently a Zacks Rank #3 (Hold).

-Digging into valuation, C.H.
-Robinson Worldwide currently has a Forward P/E ratio of 11.19.
-This valuation marks a premium compared to its industry's average Forward P/E of 10.04.
+In terms of valuation, C.H.
+Robinson Worldwide is currently trading at a Forward P/E ratio of 11.24.
+Its industry sports an average Forward P/E of 10.24, so we one might conclude that C.H.
+Robinson Worldwide is trading at a premium comparatively.

-It is also worth noting that CHRW currently has a PEG ratio of 1.24.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Transportation - Services was holding an average PEG ratio of 1.24 at yesterday's closing price.
+It is also worth noting that CHRW currently has a PEG ratio of 1.25.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Transportation - Services stocks are, on average, holding a PEG ratio of 1.57 based on yesterday's closing prices.

 The Transportation - Services industry is part of the Transportation sector.
-This group has a Zacks Industry Rank of 92, putting it in the top 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 160, putting it in the bottom 37% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report